{{tl-dr}}

 Detailed Team Timesheet

 Sometimes, a broad overview isn’t enough.
-When you need to track every single logged hour, the Detailed Team Timesheet delivers.
+When you need to track every single logged hour, the Detailed Team Timesheet does the trick.

 This report is built for teams that need hard data—whether for client billing, financial forecasting, or internal audits.
-It breaks down worklogs at the individual level, showing exactly who worked on what, when, and for how long.
+It breaks down work logs at the individual level, showing exactly who worked on what, when, and for how long.
+Also you can include a Position column to track how different roles divide their time across projects.

+If a team member misses a log, authorized users can use the "Log Work on behalf of" button directly in the pop-up.
 Need to separate billable vs. non-billable hours?
 No problem.
-Want to export it all to Excel for deeper analysis?
+Want to export it all to Excel for more profound analysis?
 That’s built-in.

 This timesheet is particularly useful for teams that rely on accurate time tracking for invoicing.
 With precise data at your fingertips, you can ensure that every billable hour is accounted for, eliminating guesswork and protecting your bottom line.